 Is it right that the British MPs should be an 11% plus pay rise?

-According to the media The Independent Parliamentary Standards Authority (IPSA) are to recommend that MPs should be given a pay rise above 11% later this week to take effect after the next election.
+According to the media The Independent Parliamentary Standards Authority (IPSA) are to recommend that MPs should be given a pay rise above 11% later this week.

 Bearing in mind the nurses are only likely to receive a 3.7% rise and the Civil Service given a measly 1%.